Logiqx/wca-ipy-www/Partial Rankings.md

 If you would like your name to be added then either contact me via [Speedsolving.com](https://www.speedsolving.com/forum/members/logiqx.17180/) or [Facebook](https://www.facebook.com/michael.george.545).

-A <a href="https://cubing.mikeg.me.uk/oldies">dynamic page</a> listing personal records is also available but it does not factor in age at the time of the result(s).
+A [dynamic page](https://cubing.mikeg.me.uk/oldies) listing personal records is also available but it does not factor in age at the time of the result(s).

-<h2>Official Competitors</h2>
+<h2>Known Competitors</h2>

 <details>
   <summary>Over 40s</summary>